GregorR/style/STYLE.md

-2. **Descriptivism is exactly what it says it is.** Most modern style guides try very hard to be descriptive: they describe what is common in English usage, and only *prescribe* rules when English usage is inconsistent, such as the distinction between en- and em-dashes, the Oxford comma, etc. Of course, there are American English style guides and British English style guides, which differ because both spelling and usage differ between America and Britain, but both are acceptable forms of English, so choose whichever one suits you.
-Descriptive style guides, as long as they are honestly so, are fine as *guides*, but are still not *rules*.
+2. **Descriptivism is exactly what it says it is.** Most modern style guides try very hard to be descriptive: they describe what is common in English usage, and only *prescribe* rules when English usage is inconsistent, such as the distinction between en- and em-dashes, the Oxford comma, etc.
+   Descriptivism is not “everything goes”, it's “usage dictates correctness”.
+   Like every language, English has dialects and registers, and descriptivism integrates that, separately acknowledging British and American, formal and informal, etc., and their differences in common use.
+As this text relates to academic writing, I'm writing it in formal American English, and so follow the style of that dialect and register.

+   A linguistic descriptivist acknowledges that language is alive, and atavism—particularly the fictional atavism advanced in many prescriptivist style guides—is not a valid rationale for stylistic decisions.
+Descriptive style guides, as long as they are honestly so, are useful as *guides*, but are still not *rules*.
 A good style guide should describe what is usual in English expression, not prescribe what is “correct”, and should change frequently to keep up with changing norms.
 If a style guide isn't on at least its fifth edition, it is highly suspect.
+A style guide which is “set in stone” is invalid.

 3. **Clarity is king.** Writing is a form of communication, and the goal of most communication should be to convey meaning as clearly as possible.
    Grammar and style aid clarity: if your grammar is poor or inconsistent, then it's hard to parse your writing, and if it's hard to parse your writing, then your writing is unclear.
+The main reason to follow an established style at all is because clarity is aided by familiarity.
 But, *grammar and style are subservient to clarity, not superior to it.* If one form is clearer than another, then it is correct, no matter how many rules it breaks.

 4. **Consistency is queen.** Whichever rules you follow and whichever rules you break, any given document should follow the same rules consistently.